 2020 also bore the birth of a new string quartet called Lament for Piano Quintet and Empty Chair, following the devastating news of the death of a dear friend and colleague, Laura Flax.
 This piece expresses the depths of my numbness, anger, denial, and eventual surrender.
 Not for the light-hearted.
 The premiere by the Lockdown Ladies, a group formed on Facebook from South Africa, London, and Calais, France was postponed.

 February 2020 started work on an unaccompanied viola piece, and the challenge to me was significant, especially since it is (purposely) for an instrument not in my woodwind wheelhouse.
 A multi-metered showpiece, Three Miniatures for unaccompanied viola had its online world premiere at the Festival Komm, Bach in Paris on June 6, 2020.
 Brett Deubner gave a thrilling performance with great attitude, passion, and finesse.

 In the spring of 2020, The Dabbling Duck for English horn and cello, commissioned by Roger Wiesmeyer of the Nashville Symphony, was composed to lightened hearts heavy from the pandemic lockdown.
 It was such a fun project and full of joy.
-Due to COVID-19, Roger had to postpone the world premiere in Nashville in September 2020, but a premiere will come after that by Beth Wheeler, English hornist with the Arkansas Symphony River Rhapsodies Series on April 13, 2021 and again on ASO’s Bedtime with Bach.
+Due to COVID-19, Roger had to postpone the world premiere in Nashville in September 2020, but it was premiered by Beth Wheeler (English horn) and Jacob Wunsch (cello) on the Arkansas Symphony River Rhapsodies Series on April 13, 2021 and again on ASO’s Bedtime with Bach.
 I am so honored to work with these world-class musicians.

 In June of 2020, a pensive piano improvisation from 2016, Remember, was committed to notation and made available.
 Brett Deubner encouraged a version for viola and a PARMA Navona Records released a recording with Brett, Allison Brewster Franzetti (piano) and Michael Lipsey (chimes) on June 25, 2021 on Brett’s new album, Mother Earth.
 Four versions are available: (1) piano, chimes, (2) clarinet, piano, chimes, (3) viola, piano, chime, and (4) English horn, piano, chimes.